Atlantia to get sweetener in CDP-led consortium's bid for Autostrade stake: sources

-MILAN (Reuters) - A consortium led by Italian state lender CDP is set to send Atlantia a sweetened offer for its stake in Autostrade per l’Italia in a last-ditch attempt to salvage talks over the fate of the motorway business, three sources said.
+MILAN (Reuters) - A consortium led by Italian state lender CDP is working on a sweetened offer for Atlantia’s stake in Autostrade per l’Italia in a last-ditch attempt to salvage talks over the fate of the motorway business, three sources said.

 CDP, together with co-investors Macquarie and Blackstone, have been negotiating with Atlantia on Autostrade since last year to try to end a dispute triggered by the 2018 collapse of a bridge ran by Autostrade per l’Italia.

-The CDP is expected to decide on the revised offer for 88% of Autostrade at a board meeting late on Sunday.
+The consortium, which was expected to submit a revised offer for Atlantia’s 88% stake in Autostrade this weekend, said late on Sunday that work on a final bid was still ongoing.

-The new bid, yet to be finalised as talks continued, still values all of Autostrade at 9.1 billion euros ($10.73 billion) but makes some concessions, the sources familiar with the matter said.
+Sources familiar with the matter said the new offer, which will likely be finalised by Wednesday, still values all of Autostrade at 9.1 billion euros ($10.73 billion) but makes some concessions.

+The investors are also willing to allow Atlantia to keep subsidies Rome is expected to grant Autostrade this year as part of support offered to companies to buffer the impact of the coronavirus.

 Macquarie and Blackstone declined to comment.